Investigating topped hadrons to probe the boundaries of the potential model: Introduction

-However, this conventional understanding has recently been greatly challenged by reports from the CMS and ATLAS Collaborations due to the observation of an enhancement structure near the $t\bar{t}$ mass threshold, which could be attributed to the possible formation of a pseudoscalar topponium \cite{CMS:2025kzt,ATLAS:2025mvr}.
+However, this conventional understanding has recently been greatly challenged by reports from the CMS and ATLAS Collaborations due to the observation of an enhancement structure near the $t\bar{t}$ mass threshold, which could be attributed to the possible formation of a pseudoscalar toponium \cite{CMS:2025kzt,ATLAS:2026dbe}.
 This new finding has naturally sparked interest among theoretical groups.
-For example, prior to the possible observation of topponium, a series of studies had already predicted its existence and properties based on perturbative quantum chromodynamics (pQCD) and potential models \cite{Fadin:1987wz,Barger:1987xg,Kuhn:1987ty,Fadin:1990wx,Strassler:1990nw,Sumino:1997ve,Hoang:2000yr,Penin:2005eu,Hagiwara:2008df,Kiyo:2008bv,Sumino:2010bv,Beneke:2015kwa,Fuks:2021xje,Garzelli:2024uhe,Wang:2024hzd,Jiang:2024fyw,Akbar:2024brg,Fuks:2024yjj,Fu:2025yft}.
+For example, prior to the possible observation of the toponium, a series of studies had already predicted its existence and its properties based on perturbative quantum chromodynamics (pQCD) and potential models \cite{Fadin:1987wz,Barger:1987xg,Kuhn:1987ty,Fadin:1990wx,Strassler:1990nw,Sumino:1997ve,Hoang:2000yr,Penin:2005eu,Hagiwara:2008df,Kiyo:2008bv,Sumino:2010bv,Beneke:2015kwa,Fuks:2021xje,Garzelli:2024uhe,Wang:2024hzd,Jiang:2024fyw,Akbar:2024brg,Fuks:2024yjj,Fu:2025yft}.
 Their predictions align well with the experimental results.
-This agreement arises because, although topponium cannot form a stable bound state due to the extremely short lifetime of the top quark, its dynamics are still governed by nonrelativistic quantum chromodynamics (NRQCD).
-Following the reported excess around $t\bar{t}$ threshold, a new platform has been provided for further studies, such as spin correlations in $t\bar{t}$ production \cite{Hagiwara:2008df, Severi:2021cnj,Maltoni:2024tul,Aguilar-Saavedra:2024mnm,Nason:2025hix,Gombas:2025ibs}, developments in quantum theory \cite{Thompson:2025cgp,Lopez:2025kog,Shao:2025dzw}, and possibly explorations of new physics \cite{Butterworth:2025asm,LeYaouanc:2025mpk,Behring:2025ilo,CMS:2025dzq}.
-In addition, this discovery enables discussions on the potential for observing topponium at other future colliders, such as CEPC or FCC-ee \cite{Bai:2025buy,Xiong:2025iwg}.
+This agreement arises because, although the toponium cannot form a stable bound state due to the extremely short lifetime of the top quark, its dynamics are still governed by nonrelativistic quantum chromodynamics (NRQCD).
+Following the reported excess around the $t\bar{t}$ threshold, a new platform has been provided for further studies, such as spin correlations in $t\bar{t}$ production \cite{Hagiwara:2008df,Severi:2021cnj,Maltoni:2024tul,Aguilar-Saavedra:2024mnm,Nason:2025hix,Gombas:2025ibs}, developments in quantum theory \cite{Thompson:2025cgp,Lopez:2025kog,Shao:2025dzw}, and possibly explorations of new physics \cite{Butterworth:2025asm,LeYaouanc:2025mpk,Behring:2025ilo,CMS:2025dzq}.
+In addition, this discovery enables discussions on the potential for observing the toponium at other future colliders, such as CEPC or FCC-ee \cite{Bai:2025buy,Xiong:2025iwg}.